Cognitive Reappraisal: The Neuroscience of Transforming Emotions

 Recessive Scripts: How We Unknowingly Sabotage Ourselves

 Emotional habits are influenced by inherited scripts—cultural messages about achievement, belonging, or coping.
-These recessive patterns may lie dormant until activated by stress or loss, where they become self-sabotaging tendencies.
+These recessive patterns may lie dormant until activated by stress or loss, where the patterns become why the brain works against itself.
+This process engages multiple interconnected neural pathways that work together to shape behavioral and emotional outcomes.

 Real-world application involves mapping triggers and tracing emotional responses to their source, highlighting areas ripe for reappraisal.
 Over time, the persistence of adaptive reinterpretation rewrites even the most stubborn patterns, freeing individuals to live in harmony with their genuine aspirations.